jasraj/kdb-systemd/README.md

 ## Using the Notification Library

-It is recommended to specify where the `libkdbsystemd.so` shared library is located by setting the `KSL_SO_FOLDER` environment variable.
-The library will then use that library on initialisation.

 When the library is loaded and `.sdi.init` is executed (see kdb-common [require.q](https://github.com/BuaBook/kdb-common/wiki/require.q) for more details), the following initialisation is performed:

-1. Attempt to discover the full path of the required shared object (`libkdbsystemd.so`)
+1. Attempt to discover the find the required shared object (`libkdbsystemd.so`) within `LD_LIBRARY_PATH`
-1. The systemd interface functions are loaded from the shared object into the `.sdi.so` namespace.
+1. The systemd interface functions are loaded from the shared object into the `.sdi.so` namespace

 ### `.sdi.onProcessReady[]`